superchris/codemash-2024/index.md

 ---

-# It needs a name!

----

-# My proposal: Event State Reducers
+# The core idea
 - A function which takes
   - Event (w/payload)
   - Current state
 - And returns:
   - A new state

+---

+# It needs a name!
+- Functional Reactive Programming?
+- Maybe, but kinda not

+---

+# My proposal: Event State Reducers
+## Spread the word!

 ---